ujjwalkumar1212/Project-Charter-Group-D/index.md

 This application is used by Students.

 1. Administrator - Dr.Hoot
+2. User
-2. User stories & acceptance criteria checklist - Vyshnavi Yalamareddy
+3. User stories & acceptance criteria checklist - Vyshnavi Yalamareddy
-3. UX sketches & usability - Srimai Reddy Yanala
+4. UX sketches & usability - Srimai Reddy Yanala
-4. App framework, architecture, requirements definition (PWA required) - Sravya Kancharla
+5. App framework, architecture, requirements definition (PWA required) - Sravya Kancharla
-5. E-R diagram & sample data - Anurag Kumar
+6. E-R diagram & sample data - Anurag Kumar
-6. Coordinate, organize, initialize repository & client contacts, all other - Ujjawal Kumar
+7. Coordinate, organize, initialize repository & client contacts, all other - Ujjawal Kumar

 ## Stories by Role

 For each role, provide a numbered list of stories in the form "As a [user role], I want [some goal] so that [reason]".

+Administrator Perspective
+As a admin, I would like this application to generate the required code without fail as user should get through that easily

+Users Perspective
+As a user I would like to have a good interface as it looks good As a user I also would like to get information as soon as I click submit button.

 Sravya Kancharla - As a user I want to make an app which can be more specific so that we have competency levels with others.